openhab/openhabian/README.md

 * custom bashrc and vimrc
 * useful packages like screen, mc, htop ...

+The set of scripts may later also be used to configure any other kind of Linux system.

+Another idea is to provide an interactive configuration wizard, installing and configuring packages like HABmin, homegear or Grafana.

 ## Setup

-* Write image on SD card
+* Write image to SD card
-* Connect ethernet, SD card and power to your Raspberry Pi
+* Connect Ethernet, SD card and power to your Raspberry Pi
-* Wait up to 30 minutes (setup will take long as everything is downloaded live)
+* Wait up to **45 minutes** (setup will take long as everything is downloaded live)
 * Green LED will indicate when setup is finished
   * Irregular blinking: setup in progress...
-  * Steady "heartbeat": setup successfully
+  * Steady "heartbeat": **setup successful**
   * Fast blinking: error while setup, check `/boot/raspbian...log`, create GitHub Issue
 * Connect to the openHAB 2 portal (available after another 15 minutes): [http://openhabianpi.local:8080](http://openhabianpi.local:8080)
+* Connect to the Samba network share with `openhab:habopen`
 * Connect via ssh with `pi:raspberry`
-* Connect to the Samba network share with `openhab:habopen`
 * enjoy!